 - Read Genesis 17:1-17.

 - What new names did they receive? (answer: Abraham and Sarah)

 - What’s the answer going to be to the questions in verse 17? (answer: Yes!
 Abraham will have a child when he is 100 and Sarah when she is 90.)

-- Click on the most recent date and read the current events.
+- Read some current events.
 Tell someone what’s happening in the world.

 - Finish and present your project.

 - Decide how to record this project for your portfolio.
 Take pictures, print it out, etc. Make sure you include your name, the date and a title or explanation of what it is.

 - *Print out pages 240 and 241 and complete them.
 Keep your papers neat.

 - Check your answers when you are done, page 300.

 - Add your name and date and give your papers to a parent to add to your portfolio.

 - Here are pictures of what smoking can do to you.